Reason #1 – Free Safety Talks

 We had two great presenters who helped people understand Pre-Start Health and Safety Reviews (PSRs) , CSA Z432-2016 , Interlocking Devices and Fault Masking .

-Franklin Empire provided us with some great facilities and breakfast to keep our minds working.
-Thanks, Franklin Empire and Ben Reid who organized all of the registrations!
+Franklin Empire provided great facilities and breakfast to keep our minds working.
+Thanks to Franklin Empire and Ben Reid, who organized all the registrations!

 Reason #2 – Understanding Interlocking Devices

-Mr Kartik Vashi, CFSE, discussed the ISO Interlocking Device standard, ISO 14119.
-This standard provides readers with guidance in the selection and application of interlocking devices, including the four types of interlocking devices and the various coding options for each type.
+Mr. Kartik Vashi, CFSE, discussed the ISO Interlocking Device standard, ISO 14119.
+This standard guides the reader in the selection and application of interlocking devices, including the four types of interlocking devices and the various coding options for each type.
 Did you know that ISO 14119 is also directly referenced in CSA Z432-16 ?
-That means this standard is applicable to machinery built and used in Canada as of 2016.
-If you don’t know what I’m talking about, you can contact Mr Vashi to get more information.
+That means this standard applies to machinery built and used in Canada as of 2016.
+If you don’t know what I’m talking about, you can contact Mr. Vashi to get more information.

 Reason #3 – Understanding Fault Masking

 Mr. Vashi also talked about fault-masking, an important and often misunderstood situation that can occur when interlocking devices or other electromechanical devices, like emergency stop buttons, are daisy-chained into a single safety relay or safety input on a safety PLC.
 Mr. Vashi drew from ISO/TR 24119 to help explain this phenomenon.
 If you don’t understand the impact that daisy-chaining interlocking devices can have on the reliability of your interlocking systems, Mr. Vashi can help you get a handle on this topic.